mhbeals/mhwood.github.io/histories/europeana.md

 ### Web Interface

-All titles are freely searchable through Europeana and each individual object contains information about its terms of use, following (https://rightsstatements.org/en).
+All titles are freely searchable through Europeana and each individual object contains information about its [terms of use](https://rightsstatements.org/en).
 However, full access to recent twentieth-century content is problematic owing to copyright.
 Europeana Newspapers has developed a “Roadmap for Improving Access to Newspapers” to urge policy makers to consider more open licences for digitised